-Manufacturers, such as Philips, are required to submit medical device reports (MDRs) when information reasonably suggests that their device may have caused or contributed to a death or serious injury, or has malfunctioned and that device or a similar device they manufacture would be likely to cause or contribute to a death or serious injury if the malfunction were to recur.
+Manufacturers, such as Philips, are required to submit medical device reports (MDRs) when they become aware of an event that reasonably suggests that one of their devices may have caused or contributed to a death or serious injury, or has malfunctioned and that device or a similar device marketed by the manufacturer would be likely to cause or contribute to a death or serious injury if the malfunction were to recur.
 Health professionals, consumers, and patients may voluntarily submit reports of device adverse events and malfunctions to the FDA.

-Philips submitted 30 MDRs between 2011-April 2021 that they identified as associated with the PE-PUR foam breakdown.
+Philips submitted 30 MDRs between 2011-April 2021 that they identified as associated with the PE-PUR foam degradation (breakdown).
 Eight of those reports were from the U.S. There were no reports of patient injury or death among those 30 MDRs.
-In April 2021, Philips first notified the FDA of their intention to conduct a field action due to concerns pertaining to foam degradation (breakdown) in certain ventilators, BiPAP machines, and CPAP machines.
-The company formally submitted their Report of Correction and Removal (a report under 21 CFR Part 806, or “806 report”) in June 2021.
+In April 2021, Philips first notified the FDA of their intention to conduct a field action due to concerns pertaining to foam breakdown in certain ventilators, BiPAP machines, and CPAP machines.
+The company formally submitted their Report of Correction and Removal (a report under 21 CFR part 806, or "806 report") in June 2021.

-Since April 2021, the FDA has received more than 69,000 MDRs, including 168 reports of death, associated with the PE-PUR foam breakdown or suspected foam breakdown.
+Since April 2021, the FDA has received more than 105,000 MDRs, including 385 reports of death, reportedly associated with the PE-PUR foam breakdown or suspected foam breakdown.

-The FDA’s in-depth review and analysis of these new MDRs will include examining the possible reasons for the increased number of reports during this time.
+The FDA's in-depth review and analysis of these new MDRs will include examining the possible reasons for the increased number of reports.
 The MDRs received included both mandatory reports from Philips and voluntary reports from health professionals, consumers, and patients.
-A wide range of injuries have been reported in these MDRs, including cancer, pneumonia, asthma, other respiratory problems, infection, headache, cough, dyspnea (difficulty breathing), dizziness, nodules, and chest pain.
+A wide range of injuries has been reported in these MDRs, including cancer, pneumonia, asthma, other respiratory problems, infection, headache, cough, dyspnea (difficulty breathing), dizziness, nodules, and chest pain.

 Although MDRs are a valuable source of information, this passive surveillance system has limitations.
 The incidence, prevalence, or cause of an event cannot typically be determined from this reporting system alone due to under-reporting of events, inaccuracies in reports, lack of verification that the device caused the reported event, and lack of information about details such as frequency of device use.
 Because of these limitations, MDRs comprise only one of the FDA's several important postmarket surveillance data sources.
 These reports, along with data from other sources, can contribute important information to a medical device's benefit-risk assessment.
 The FDA continues to review and assess the MDRs and will keep the public informed as new information becomes available.